Links vs orange

 Unnatural links are bad because they:

-• Impact the integrity of Google’s SERPs, and the search engine manually penalizes websites.
+• Impact the integrity of Google’s SERPs, and the search engine may manually penalize websites.

 • Are often purchased or built by spammers and, therefore, aren’t a true reflection of the website’s SEO performance.

-• Deceive Google into thinking your website has a high Domain Authority (DA) when it actually doesn’t.
+• Attempt to deceive Google into thinking your website has a high domain authority (DA) when it actually doesn’t.

 What Is Black Hat SEO? 👈